Posts

 I Can't Believe Its Not Autism! - Laios, Sheldon and Brian Lane

-I Can't Believe Its Not Autism! - Laios, Sheldon and Brian Lane Recently the fandom of Delicious in Dungeon, aka Dungeon Meshi, has spontaneously erupted into flames over an interview with the author of the original manga who claims that a specific character - Laois Touden - isn't autistic.
+I Can't Believe Its Not Autism! - Laios (Delicious in Dungeon), Sheldon (Big Bang Theory) and Brian Lane (New Tricks) Recently the fandom of Delicious in Dungeon, aka Dungeon Meshi, has spontaneously erupted into flames over an interview with the author of the original manga who claims that a specific character - Laois Touden - isn't autistic.
 I probably fanned the flames myself personally while trying to bring some nuance - but more because I see Laios as indicative of a larger occurrence in media, the I Can't Believe It's Not Autism! character.
 Now relax into your psycho-analysis armchair and lets take a trip through my mind.
 Do We Have to Talk About Sheldon?
 But first I want to ignore Laios and focus on a much more famous, or infamous, character - Sheldon Cooper.
 Just in case you have returned to our crumbling society after a blissful few decades of living as a hermit in the wilderness ( Go back!
-There is nothing for you here! ); Sheldon Cooper is a character from the show The Big Bang Theory - a comedy show a
+There is nothing for you here! ); Sheldon Cooper is a characte...